 Be gentle and reflect

 - This may be your first time teaching online, and it may be some of your students’ first virtual learning experience.
 Be gentle on them, and yourself.
 Give all of you some grace to figure out the technology, new learning environment, structure and pacing of the workshop.
 Use positive affirmations and let the learners know how hard you’re working and want to provide them with quality instruction.

 - Encourage opportunities to reflect.
 Formative assessments, like the nonverbal cues and polls mentioned above are a good start.
 Include summative assessments too.
 A simple one we like is: “what did you learn today?
 What did you like that we should keep?
 What should we cut or change?”
 Yes you’ll need to go through and actually read the feedback, but these quick prompts can can give you clear insights compared to the often biased likert scale rankings of how well learners liked a given workshop.
 If you’re able to, follow up with learners a week, a month or whatever interval makes sense to you after the workshop.
 What skills or concepts from the workshop are they using?
 Which ones have they already forgotten?

 - Take in all the feedback and refine and iterate the workshop lesson plan – just like you would after any other hands-on training activity.
 And, don’t forget, share.

-This post was written by Pamela Reynolds, DataLab Associate Director and Academic Coordinator, with contributions by [INSERT].
+This post was written by Pamela Reynolds, DataLab Associate Director and Academic Coordinator on March 22, 2020.